MarioRomeroC/Mixclask/examples/Blackbody/readme.txt

 -BlackBody_source.stab is the emission spectra of the blackbody at the center of the simulation.
 This goes to 'star_sources' folder in 'input_data'
 -BlackBody_gas.dat contains the initial conditions of the gas.
 The files Mixclask will read the input spectra are in the first column, from the folder than contains 'main.py'.
 -Blackbody_star.dat contains the geometry and location of the stellar sources.
 Mixclask will look if the file in the first column exists in 'star_sources'.
--Iteration0 contains the input files that are described in 'BlackBody_gas.dat'.

 To run this test, COPY all files from Iteration0 into the root folder (where is 'Main.py').
 Enter in 'Main.py' and write in these lines: